haroonhublikar12/Snake-game-in-python/README.md

 # Snake-game-in-python

-There are a number of ways to create this game, and one includes the use of Python’s PyGame library, which is a Python library we use to create games.
+There are a number of ways to create this game, and one includes the use of Python’s PyGame library, which is a Python library used to create games.

 The other way is through the use of the turtle library.
 This module comes pre-installed with Python, and it provides a virtual canvas for users to create shapes and pictures.